Galileo-Galilei/kedro-mlflow/README.md

 # Can I contribute?

 We'd be happy to receive help to maintain and improve the package.
-Please check the [contributing guidelines](https://github.com/Galileo-Galilei/kedro-mlflow/blob/develop/CONTRIBUTING.md).
+Any PR will be considered (from typo in the docs to core features add-on) Please check the [contributing guidelines](https://github.com/Galileo-Galilei/kedro-mlflow/blob/develop/CONTRIBUTING.md).

-#### Main contributors
+# Main contributors

 The following people actively maintain, enhance and discuss design to make this package as good as possible.
 Many thanks to them!